Search Results for

 Write string The user can read and write the resource.

-Deny string The user cannot access to the resource
+Deny string The user cannot access the resource.

 Compatibility and effect